aherrmann/rules_zig/README.md

 [workspace-doc]: https://bazel.build/external/overview#workspace-system

+To install a [release version of rules_zig][rules-zig-releases] follow the installation instructions given in the corresponding release notes.

-Add the following to your WORKSPACE file to install rules_zig:
+To install a development version add the following to your WORKSPACE file:

 ```bzl
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")